 Officially established on July 17, 2016, A Looking Glass Project [ALGP] was developed by a local female photographer with a passion for travel and desire to give underrepresented youth in Baltimore a chance to experience the world outside of their city.

-ALGP will not only focus on travel alone but it will also help positively illuminate the City of Baltimore.
+In addition to travel, ALGP will also use photography to help positively illuminate the City of Baltimore.
 Using their cameras, students will showcase their work via platforms like Instagram, VSCO, Exhibits and postcards for other cities around the world to view.

 With the support of local businesses, Baltimore County, Baltimore City, and Howard County Public School Educators, ALGP began to develop strategies and curriculum to engage, educate, and inspire.
-With a charter class of 7 students, ALGP will foster art expression, self reliance, financial responsibility, foreign language, humanitarian and career studies.
+ALGP will foster art expression, self reliance, financial responsibility, foreign language, humanitarian and career studies with our students.

-Continuing in 2018, A Looking Glass Project will grow to include several domestic trips, local international art festival, cuisine discovery, the students getting their passports and an international trip.
+Continuing in 2019 through 2020, A Looking Glass Project will grow to include domestic trips, local art festivals, community gatherings, cuisine discovery, as well as assisting students with getting their passports and an international trip.

 Thank you for stopping by and your interest in A Looking Glass Project.
-We look forward to sharing our journey!
+We look forward to sharing our journey with you!